markviews/VRGamepad/README.md

 ### Bugs
 - Buttons are mapped for Vive, Probly won't work for any other VR controllers at the moment
-- Trackpad dosn't send data to virtual controller if the controller was out of range oh the lighthouses when you start my program.
+- Trackpad dosn't send data to virtual controller if the controller was out of range of the lighthouses when this program was opened.
 - Annoying SteamVR popup if you press the menu buttons too much